-Once your business is registered in the state of Maryland, you can begin your operations only when you have a proper business license or permit.
-At the same time, it is important to remember that all types of businesses don’t require a license.
+Once your business is registered in the state of Maryland, you can begin your operations only after you have received a proper business license or permit.
+At the same time, it is important to remember that not all types of businesses require a license.
 The options are:

 - Your business may require a license